Archive for March, 2011

 Each day, when I look up to see that it’s already 3pm, I’ll start to feel frustrated at myself.
 I’ll feel annoyed that I had allowed another fruitless day to pass.
 I’d kick myself mentally for having “wasted” another precious day, which doesn’t help to inspire me to productivity or happiness.

-personal problem solving, how to solve personal problems in life, how to solve personal problems, simple problems that need solving, how to solve my personal problems, solving personal problems, how to solve a personal problem, problem solving, Simple Problem Solving Techniques, think simple answer
+personal problem solving, how to solve personal problems in life, how to solve personal problems, how to solve my personal problems, simple problems that need solving, solving personal problems, Simple Problem Solving Techniques, how to solve a personal problem, problem solving, simple problem solving

 Posted on 03.02.11 | 23 Comments